rpgd60/vpc-lb-asg/README.md

 ## Disclaimers
 - DEFINITELY NOT for production - use at your own risk
 - The templates in this repo will create resourses OUTSIDE of the free tier.
-You can incur siginificant AWS charges
+You can incur AWS charges

-At the moment only the vpc.yaml template has been tested more or less thoroughly The asg-lb.yaml template is work in progress -- pending dynamic scaling issues VPC Endpoints are created but do not seem to work at the moment (at least for SSM Session Manager)

 ## Stack Names